ultraman-labs/gen-ai-bootcamp-2025/README.md

 # gen-ai-bootcamp-2025
-A structured learning path to understand, build, and deploy Generative AI.
-Covers AI assistants, cloud AI, model training, and production deployment across four levels (Beginner to Expert).
-Learn real-world AI applications, best practices, and optimization techniques.
+I am undertaking a structured learning path to understand, build, and deploy Generative AI with **Andrew Brown's**  [GenAI Bootcamp](https://genai.cloudprojectbootcamp.com).
+This bootcamp will cover AI assistants, cloud AI, model training, and production deployment across four levels (Beginner to Expert).
+I'll be learning to how to create real-world AI applications, best practices, and optimization techniques.

 # GenAI Bootcamp

 ## 📌 Bootcamp Goal
-This bootcamp is designed to **demystify Generative AI (GenAI)** by providing clear, structured learning paths.
+The bootcamp is designed to **demystify Generative AI (GenAI)** by providing clear, structured learning paths.
 With the increasing hype around GenAI—driven by venture capital investment—many professionals face **confusion and mismatched expectations**.
 Our goal is to equip developers, decision-makers, and executives with the **technical and business clarity** needed to navigate and build **real-world GenAI solutions**.

 ## 🚀 The Problem
 The applications and benefits of GenAI have been **overhyped**, leading to **technical and business uncertainty** for: